TRS-80 MC-10: Specifications

 Although the memory expansion interface connected directly to the CPU bus and could have been used for many applications, the edge connector involved had an unusual number of pins and was difficult to obtain.

 The RS-232C serial interface had extremely limited usefulness.
 Although the 6803 CPU conveniently includes a built-in UART, it was left unconnected and did not assist the RS-232C interface in any manner.
-In part, this is because a single 3.58 MHz TV colorburst crystal is used to generate video and clock the CPU, and this clock rate could not be divided by an integer to obtain any standard baud rate for the UART.
+In part, this is because a single 3.58 MHz TV color burst crystal is used to generate video and clock the CPU, and this clock rate could not be divided by an integer to obtain any standard baud rate for the UART.
 As a result, programs have to shift bits individually into and out of the RS-232C interface, a mode of operation that entails atypical and especially critical timing requirements.

 The cassette interface has similar difficulties, plus a few.
 Although Micro Color Basic includes an undocumented CLOADM command for loading machine-language programs and an undocumented VARPTR function for manipulating variables as memory, there is no corresponding CSAVEM command (documented or otherwise) to permit machine language programs to be saved to tape.